patrickpmueller/dynalite-pdeg/README.md

 # Dynalite PDEG API

 This module aims to provide an API to access the dynalite ethernet gateway (PDEG) through its telnet communication capabilities.
+A backup CGI function is provided but its usage is not recommended and it may be removed in future versions

 Requires asyncio and telnetlib3.